-If your baby is older than 6 months, acetaminophen (Tylenol) may help relieve the pain and fever.
-Use the medication as recommended by your doctor and instructions on the pain reliever’s bottle.
+If your baby is older than 6 months, acetaminophen (Tylenol) may help relieve pain and fever.
+Use the medication as recommended by your doctor and the instructions on the pain reliever’s bottle.
 For best results, try giving your child a dose before bed.

 If there is no fluid draining from your child’s ear and a ruptured eardrum isn’t suspected, place a few drops of room temperature or slightly warmed olive oil or sesame oil in the affected ear.

 Offer your child fluids often.
-Swallowing can help open the Eustachian tube so the trapped fluid can drain.
+Swallowing can help open the eustachian tube so the trapped fluid can drain.

 Slightly elevate the crib at the head to improve your baby’s sinus drainage.
 Do not place pillows under your baby’s head.
 Instead, place a pillow or two under the mattress.

 Homeopathic eardrops containing extracts of ingredients such as garlic, mullein, lavender, calendula, and St. John’s wort in olive oil may help relieve inflammation and pain.

 Although many ear infections can’t be prevented, there are steps you can take to lessen your baby’s risk.

 Breastfeed your baby for six to 12 months if possible.
 Antibodies in your milk can protect your baby from ear infections and a host of other medical conditions.